greymatter-io/helm-charts/docs/SPIRE.md

 The SPIRE server uses the `k8s-sat` NodeAttestor, which uses service account tokens to verify the identity of nodes.
 It can either use a local `service_account_key_file` or it can use the Token Review API if running inside or connected to a cluster via a kubeconfig file.

 In our case, we just use the Token Review API using a in-cluster serviceAccount.
 To do this, the spire-server pod needs some additional permissions, namely auth-delegator.
-Additionally, "[Token review API validation for SAT attestor is available starting on SPIRE 0.8.0](https://github.com/spiffe/spire/issues/956#issuecomment-502122628)," so we need to use a recent version.
+Additionally, ["Token review API validation for SAT attestor is available starting on SPIRE 0.8.0"](https://github.com/spiffe/spire/issues/956#issuecomment-502122628), so we need to use a recent version.

 There are other deloyment considerations such as which storage plugins to use, and additional configuration options depending on the deployment environment (e.g. inside AWS)

-**Note: Certs**
+#### Trusting the SPIRE Server Certs

+The Agent needs to trust the Spire Server in order to attest to it.

 All SPIRE servers create a "trust bundle" on startup which they use to sign every SVID that they issue.
 By default it is just a random self-signed certificate.
 It looks like this: